semasuka/blog/README.md

 ## Customize

-In order to customize this blog as you wish, please refer to the official skin github page [here](https://github.com/mmistakes/jekyll-theme-basically-basic).
+In order to customize this blog as you wish, you can clone this repo and for the documentation please refer to the official skin github page [here](https://github.com/mmistakes/jekyll-theme-basically-basic).

 ## Deployment